hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

   enabled: true
 ---

 Hugging Face 🤗 has become a staple of LLM work.
-In this post I will explore this library with a different use case: handling genomics language models.

-TODO What is inference

-[Hugging Face's `transformers`](https://huggingface.co/docs/transformers/index) is a powerful library for working with transformer models, providing a wide range of pre-trained models and utilities for fine-tuning and deploying them.
-Problem that is solved: different models have different APIs.
-The `transformers` library provides a unified API for all transformer models, making it easy to switch between them without having to learn a new API each time.
+In particular, [Hugging Face's `transformers`](https://huggingface.co/docs/transformers/index) is a powerful library for working with transformer models, providing a wide range of pre-trained models and utilities for fine-tuning and deploying them.
+Different models have different interfaces, computational backends, etc. `transformers` provides a unified API for many models, making it easy to switch between them without having to learn a new API each time.

-In this post, I use `transformers` to showcase the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT), a DNA large language model.
+Although the AI world is going crazy over LLMs, DNA language models are where the money is.<d-footnote>Citation required</d-footnote> In this post, I use `transformers` to showcase an application of the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT), a DNA language model.
 And I use the NT to showcase `transformers`.

-As always, the code is available in the repo.
-I will be showing snippets for illustration purposes, but skipping important bits, like the imports.
+As always, all the code used in this article is available [on Github](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb).

 <!-- https://colab.research.google.com/github/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/main.ipynb -->